cristhianpoveda/cristhianpoveda/README.md

 - 💞️ I’m looking to collaborate on robotic systems development.
 - 📫 How to reach me: cristhianpoveda12@gmail.com

-I'm a Colombian mechatroncis engineering student willing to work on thechnology development for helpping people.
+I'm a Colombian mechatroncis engineerwilling to work on thechnology development for helpping people.
 I enjoy knowing how things work in order to apply theorical knowlege into fascinating solutions for real problems.
 <!---
 cristhianpoveda/cristhianpoveda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.